-Datasets were obtained for influenza A H1N1, influenza A H3N2, influenza B Victoria and influenza B Yamagata as BEAST XML files (Bedford 2015) from which haemagglutinin gene alignments were extracted.
+Datasets were obtained for influenza A H1N1, influenza A H3N2, influenza B Victoria and influenza B Yamagata as BEAST XML files [19] from which haemagglutinin gene alignments were extracted.
 A maximum likelihood phylogenetic tree was reconstructed for each subtype dataset using IQTREE v2.1.3 as above.
-Phylogenetic trees were rooted to match the root location in Bedford 2015 (Bedford 2015) which was determined as part of a temporal analysis.
+Phylogenetic trees were rooted to match the root location in Bedford 2015 [19], which was determined as part of a temporal analysis.
 SBS spectra were reconstructed using MutTui as above.

-All bacterial SBS spectra were calculated in a previous publication (Ruis 2022) from alignments of whole genome sequences.
-As the strand on which the original mutation occurred cannot be determined for DNA pathogens, we combine symmetrical mutations within DNA spectra (Ruis 2022).
+We calculated all bacterial SBS spectra previously [9] from alignments of whole genome sequences.
+As the strand on which the original mutation occurred cannot be determined for DNA pathogens, we combine symmetrical mutations within DNA spectra [9].
 The known environmental Mycobacteria and Burkholderia clades include Mycobacterium canettii, Mycobacterium avium, Mycobacterium intracellulare, Mycobacterium chimaera, non-dominant circulating clone clades within Mycobacterium abscessus, the non-main clade of Mycobacterium kansasii and five phylogenetic groups within Burkholderia pseudomallei.
 Within the lung clades, we include known lung lineages Mycobacterium tuberculosis lineages 1-7 and the epidemic clones within Burkholderia cenocepacia.
-We additionally include the M. abscessus dominant circulating clones (DCCs), the main cluster of M. kansasii and Mycobacterium leprae, which we previously inferred to live wholly or partially within the lung on the basis of their mutational patterns and additional epidemiological information (Ruis 2022).
+We additionally include the M. abscessus dominant circulating clones (DCCs), the main cluster of M. kansasii and Mycobacterium leprae, which we previously inferred to live wholly or partially within the lung on the basis of their mutational patterns and additional epidemiological information [9].

-We include Streptococcus equi, five global Pneumococcal sequence clusters (GPSCs) of Streptococcus pneumoniae and four phylogroups of Streptococcus pyogenes within the URT Streptococcus lineages.
+We include Streptococcus equi, five global pneumococcal sequence clusters (GPSCs) of Streptococcus pneumoniae and four phylogroups of Streptococcus pyogenes within the URT Streptococcus lineages.
 These lineages replicate exclusively or partially within the URT.
 We included five clonal clusters of Streptococcus agalactiae in the non-URT Streptococcus lineages as these lineages replicate within the gastrointestinal and urinary tracts.